ebenezerkojofrimpong/Bike-Purchase-Analysis/README.md

 4. Targeting multi-modal transportation solutions for moderate 2-5 mile commutes to boost bike purchases.
 The data indicates short commutes already strongly prefer cycling, while long distances over 10 miles pose inherent biking adoption challenges.
 However, the 2-5 mile bracket appears to have untapped potential if bicycling can be made more feasible through strategic partnerships.

+### **CONCLUSION**
+Throughout the duration of this project, I have effectively utilized Excel to carry out tasks such as data cleansing, processing, analysis, and data visualization.
+These efforts have enabled me to extract valuable insights from the data in alignment with the principles of the Google Data Analytics Certification program.

+### REFERENCES

+Sagnik Chand: Google Data Analytics Capstone Project- Cyclistic Bike-share Case Stud [LINK](https://medium.com/@lesagnik/google-data-analytics-capstone-project-cyclistic-bike-share-case-study-d01df70748b)